ryanlongo20/Notes/README.md

   background-color: var(--main-bg);
 }

+If you had a div with class "one" with a child with class "two", which had two grandchildren with class "three" and "four", and the following CSS:

+.two {
+  --test: 10px;
+}

+.three {
+  --test: 2em;
+}

+Using var(--test) would result in:
+1. Class "two" element: 10px;
+2. Class "three" element: 2em
+3. Class "four" element: 10px (inherited from parent class "two")
+4. Class "one" invalid value as it is outside scope

-Background color of red only applies to the .cool-paragraph class as it is the only element in the scope of the div that contains the variable
+Background color of red only applies to the .cool-paragraph class as it is the only element in the scope of the div that contains the variable.

+### The :root selector

+You may want to be able to use other custom properties on many, unreleated selectors.
+You can declare these properties on the :root selector as it has the highest specificity.

+### Media queries

+Media queries are another option for setting a theme on a website.

+1. Only dark and light themes are valid values for the media query
+2. It doesn't allow users to change the themes themselves

+## Frameworks and Preprocessors

+Frameworks like Bootstrap and Tailwind do a lot of the heavy lifting of CSS code for you.
+Bulma and Foundation are two other options.

+### Disadvantages

+Each framework is quite...similar.
+Thus, it's difficult to ignore the many similarities they have on websites as they are developed using the same frameworks.
+I